-Wine history books were transformed when King Charles V lost the battle of Metz, a loss often blamed on wine itself.
+When King Charles V lost the battle of Metz, some blamed the loss on wine itself.
 But how was this alcoholic drink involved?

-King Charles V ruled a global empire from Europe to Africa, Asia, and parts of America and had an immense affection for wine, known to drink out of one specific four-handled wine mug.
-Due to excessive consumption of wine, he suffered from intense arthritis pain, which was later diagnosed as gout.
-King’s illness was another name for gout in the past.
+King Charles V ruled a global empire from Europe to Africa, Asia, and parts of America.
+He had an immense affection for food and wine.
+Due to excessive consumption of rich food and wine, he suffered from intense arthritis pain, which was later diagnosed as gout, also called king’s illness.

-During clashes with France, King Charles V had severe ailments, and when France took control of Metz in 1552, he was trapped by the pain he suffered from gout and couldn’t capture the city from France, resulting in the opposing country’s massive victory.
-Charles felt guilty, blamed his disease for defeat, and instantly abdicated and retired.
+During clashes with France, King Charles V had severe ailments, and when France took control of Metz in 1552, he was trapped by the pain he suffered from gout and was unable to capture the city from France, resulting in the opposing country’s massive victory.
+Charles felt guilty, blamed his disease for defeat, and not long after he abdicated his throne and moved to a monastery.
 The connection between his wine consumption and drinking renders wine a key political player in this French victory.

 Why was gout king’s disease, and why did it specifically target elites?

 Gout is a disease that has been around since ancient human history.
 Ancient Egyptians first recorded it; Hippocrates described it as a disease of riches as it was associated with a luxurious lifestyle.
-Excessive consumption of wine has been known to lead to gout.
-According to ancient Greek doctors, only rich people could have gout as they were the only members of society able to afford such quantities of wine, making the disease an ailment of the elite classes.
+Excessive consumption of alcohol and rich food has been known to lead to gout.
+According to ancient Greek doctors, only rich people could have gout as they were the only members of society able to afford such quantities of wine and rich food, making the disease an ailment of the elite classes.

 It thus became a representation of strength and prosperity.
 People wanted to have the disease as a statement of social and political status.
 Copeman’s monograph on the history of gout mentioned a comment from the London Times in 1900, which stated that the common cold was well named.
 Still, gout raised the social status of a patient instantly.